One injured in King Street shooting, suspect in custody

-BOONE — The Boone Police Department is investigating a shooting on King Street that took place Saturday, July 3, where one person was reported injured and another is in custody.
+BOONE — A shooting in the middle of downtown Boone on Saturday, July 3, left one person injured and another facing three felony charges.

-The BPD tweeted at 11:47 a.m. that there was one person injured, but that the injuries were not life-threatening and the person was receiving medical treatment.
-They added that the area was remaining closed while the shooting was being investigated.
+According to Boone Police, law enforcement responded to shots being fired on King Street at 10:04 a.m.
+Dispatchers received 911 calls indicating that a male driving a white Toyota pickup was traveling west and “randomly firing from the vehicle,” according to a statement from Boone Police.

-Le Beau confirmed that one person was injured and taken to Watauga Medical Center due to an injury appearing to be caused by a gunshot.
-He added the victim was in the vehicle located at Mast General Store, and understood they have been released from the hospital.
+The Appalachian State University Police Department tweeted at 10:57 a.m. to confirm that one person was in custody and that there was no threat to the App State campus.

-Working with the BPD on the case has been the North Carolina State Bureau of Investigation, the Watauga County Sheriff's Office, the ASUPD, the Boone Fire Department and Watauga Emergency Management, according to Le Beau.
+While the response and initial investigation was underway, King Street was shut down for roughly four hours, according to Hayes.

-Watauga Democrat will provide updates for this story as they are made available.
+Working with the BPD on the case has been the North Carolina State Bureau of Investigation, the Watauga County Sheriff’s Office, the App State Police Department, the Boone Fire Department and Watauga Emergency Management, according to Le Beau.

 (0) comments